Academic-ID/sapienAI/README.md

   instruction ensures Sapien is flexible and highly tailored to your needs.
   Sapien also has cross-chat memory.
-- **Semantic search:** All uploaded documents are stored and semantically indexed, allowing you to search for relevant documents and chunks of text within documents. **Bonus:** If you have connected your Zotero account, you can semantically search over those items as well!
+- **Semantic search:** All uploaded documents are stored and semantically indexed, allowing you to search for content using natural language. **Bonus:** If you have connected your Zotero account, you can semantically search items stored there as well!

 <div style="display: flex">
   <img width="49%" alt="AcademicID" src="https://github.com/user-attachments/assets/4a458a37-e9ab-41a5-b7cf-a43ee50061a7" />